Regularized and Smooth Double Core Tensor Factorization for Heterogeneous Data: Experimental Results

 which enforces similarity across members of $I_2=12$.

 There are several distributions for Rainfall data.
 As mentioned previously, one option is to assume a Gaussian distribution but impose a nonnegativity constraint.
 Recently, \citet{hong2018generalized} showed that the Gamma distribution is potentially a reasonable model for this dataset.
 Hence, we investigate the performance of DCOT with smoothing loss \eqref{eq:gamma-loss} applied to Rainfall dataset and compare it with the GCP \citep{hong2018generalized}.
-We run each method with 5 different random starting points and report the average RMSE. \ref{fig:rain} indicates that the proposed S-DCOT has the best performance in terms of both RMSE and number of iterations.
+For all completion algorithms, the regularization parameters and tensor ranks are determined by a grid search over \eqref{eqn:grid:lambda} and \eqref{eqn:grid:rank} aiming to minimize the RMSE.
+We run each method with 5 different random starting points and report the average RMSE.
+Figure~\ref{fig:rain} indicates that the proposed S-DCOT has the best performance in terms of both RMSE and number of iterations.